rarezhang/data_structures_and_algorithms_in_python/README.md

 | remove_vertex(v) | O(m) | O(dv) | O(dv) | O(n^2) |
 | insert_edge(u,v,x) | O(1) | O(1) | O(1) exp. | O(1) |
 | remove_edge(e) | O(1) | O(1) | O(1) exp. | O(1) |

+### graph traversals
+P 660
+- a systematic procedure for exploring a graph by examining all of its vertices and edges
+- a traversal is efficient if it visits all the vertices and edges in time proportional to their number --> in linear time
+    * reachability: determine how to travel from one vertex to another
+    * undirected:
+        + testing whether G is connected
+        + computing a spanning tree of G, if G is connected
+        + computing the connected components of G
+        + computing a cycle in G, or reporting that G has no cycles
+    * directed:
+        + Computing a directed path from vertex u to vertex v, or reporting that no such path exists
+        + finding all the vertices of G that are reachable from a given vertex s
+        + determine whether G is acyclic
+        + determine whether G is strongly connected